-The robot provides two channels of tool digital inputs and outputs.
-The output can be configured to NPN or PNP using HMI.
-Input only supports NPN.
+The robot provides two channels of tool digital outputs.
 The digital outputs, once activated, provide 24V power to the user side using the internal 24V power supply.
 The electrical principles and specifications of the tool digital output load to the user side are shown below.